gdluxx/gdluxx/docs/getting-started/installation.md

 secret.

 Also, I know nothing about Windows these days.
 I've never used WSL, Git Bash, or Docker on Windows.
-Unfortunately, I won't be able to assist with troubleshooting any issues that may arise.
+Maybe you do have `openssl`.
+Unfortunately, I won't be able to assist with troubleshooting any issues that may arise if you're on Windows.

 This also means I've not tested any of this on Windows.
 :::